 Routine service will normally take about 6 weeks time.
 The passport will be mailed to you.
-But there are different services that expedite the process as well.
-Remember, if you opt for a faster service, you will have to pay more fee.
+However, there is an expedited option available as well for an additional fee.

-If you need your passport urgently, then you can take the Expedited Service.
+If you need your passport urgently, then you can pay for expedited service.
 The cost of the expedited service, in addition to regular application fees, is $60 per application plus overnight delivery costs.

-- Major Credit Card – Visa, MasterCard, American Express, Discover or debit card (Not ATM and without a pin).
+- Major credit cards – Visa, MasterCard, American Express, Discover or debit card.
 Some passport facilities do not accept credit cards.

-- If you are planning to travel and need the passport for the newborn baby, apply several months in advance of your planned departure.
-Allow more time for visa from the foreign embassy.
+- If you are planning to travel and need a passport for your newborn baby, apply several months in advance of your planned departure.
+Allow more time for visas from the foreign embassy.

-- Normally, presence of your baby (under 13 years of age) is not required.
-However, passport agents reserve the right to require appearance of the child.
+- Normally, the presence of your baby (under 13 years of age) is not required.
+However, passport agents reserve the right to require the appearance of your child.

 Do I need to obtain a separate visa for my baby to visit India?

 Yes.
 All persons, including newborn infants, are required to obtain visa in their own names, to enter India.
-Your child can get a PIO, OCI, or Indian Visa.
+Your child can get an OCI card or Indian Visa.

 What kind of visa will my baby get?

-Your baby can get a Tourist Visa, either valid for six month stay or for ten years with six months stay at each visit to India.
+Your baby can get a Tourist Visa, either valid for a six month stay or for ten years with six months stay at during each visit to India.

-What are the documents required for getting Indian visa, PIO or OCI?
+What are the documents required for getting an Indian Visa or OCI Card?

-- Your photograph must be: 2×2 inches in size, taken within the 30 days of applying, showing full face, front view with a plain white or off-white background.
-Do not wear a hat or headgear.
+- Passport photo: 2×2 inches in size, taken within 30 days of applying, showing full face, front view with a plain white or off-white background

-- Application form which can be downloaded at :www.in.ckgs.us.
+- Application form, which can be downloaded here

-- A child would be issued a Visa valid maximum for five (5) years.
+- A child will be issued a visa, valid maximum for five (5) years.

-- None of the Indian Consulates or Embassy has any appointed agents/representatives for accepting application for consular services.
+- No Indian Consulates or Embassies have any appointed agents/representatives for accepting applications for consular services.
 All applications should be sent directly to the consulate, either through mail or in person, and not through any agent.

-- The procedure for visiting an Indian Consulate office is usually given on the website.
+- The procedure for visiting an Indian Consulate office can usually be found on their website.